 We are doing mission work in the island of Java, also in the island of Sempu, the island of Timor.
-As you know Indonesia has about 17 thousand islands.
-So it is a lot of Islands that have more than 700 languages.
-But even though we have so many islands and languages, we still like to reach those people, specifically the Muslims and the pagans.
-I come from a family, my father was the first generation to come to faith, and we are the second generation.
-But even though we are still a young church, we still like to bring the gospel to reach the Indonesian.
-So I wonder if that is possible that your federation and our federation should put time together to reach those Indonesians.
-And maybe you can learn from us as well, I read from the news that there are a lot of Muslims coming from Middle East countries to your country here.
+As you know, Indonesia has about 17 thousand islands.
+These many islands have more than 700 languages.
+But even though we have so many islands and languages, we would still like to reach those people, specifically the Muslims and the pagans.
+I come from a family in which my father was the first generation to come to faith, and we are the second generation.
+But even though we are still a young church, we still desire to bring the gospel to reach the Indonesian peoples.
+So I wonder if it is possible that your federation and our federation should put in time together to reach those Indonesians.
+And maybe you can learn from us as well.
+I read in the news that there are a lot of Muslims coming from the Middle East to your country here.
 Maybe you can learn from us, or maybe we can do the work together.
-I do not know, you will decide that but I would like you to please put some time to work together for the kingdom of God.
+I do not know, you will decide that, but I would like you to please give some time to work together for the kingdom of God.

 I would also like to share with you my happiness because working in Indonesia is not easy.
 I just recently had some problems with a Muslim family because of reaching out to some students that come to our church.
-Because those students came to faith, and we were planning to baptize them, but then the family didn't like, so they are looking for me.
-They are going to do something there.
-So we can't do the baptism because of that tension.
-But that's just one example of the situation that we are facing.
+Because those students came to faith, and we were planning to baptize them, their family didn't like this at all and so they are now looking for me.
+They are threatening to do something.
+So we can't administer the baptism because of that tension.
+But that's just one example of the situations that we are facing.

-You know, sometimes we as reformed, we fight so much in our church order things, and church politics, sometimes I think that it's sad if we fight too much on church politics but we miss the most important thing which is: bringing the gospel to the unbelievers and Muslims.
+You know, sometimes we as Reformed, we fight so much in our church order things, and church politics, sometimes I think that it's sad if we fight too much on church politics but we miss the most important thing which is: bringing the gospel to the unbelievers and Muslims.
 I mention this because you might know in the report from your committee about our relationship with some of your church here that established the mission church in West Timor.
-There are some tensions that we are facing that for me, that is just wasting time.
+There are some tensions that we are facing which, for me, is just wasting time.
 Because the most important is reaching out to people.
-So now I think this is the golden opportunity for us to address to you to please pray and please think together, "what is the focus of being sister churches?"
-I think the purpose is that we hold hands together, if anything is wrong, let us sit down, talk together, find the solution, forgive each other, and lets continue to work!
+So now I think that I have a golden opportunity in my speech to address you to please pray and please think together, "what is the focus of being sister churches?"
+I think the purpose is that we hold hands together and, if anything is wrong, let us sit down, talk together, find the solution, forgive each other, and let's continue to work!

 I do not need to tell you in detail because that is not proper, but I think that you know in the report that we should think together and find the solution together so that we can show to the world, specifically to the Muslim people, the good witness of bringing the gospel.
-Specifically as reformed brothers and sisters, we show to the people we reformed people have lots of love, have lots of forgiveness, we have lots of peace.
+Specifically as Reformed brothers and sisters, we show to the people we Reformed people have lots of love, have lots of forgiveness, we have lots of peace.
 I think that is the most important for being sister churches.